 Welcome to the University of Texas Skywatchers Report for Monday November 29th through Sunday December 5th.

-Public viewing at the 16-inch reflector on top of Robert Lee Moore Hall is on Wednesday nights now from 7 to 9 p.m.
-RLM is located on the southeast corner of Dean Keeton and Speedway.
+Public viewing at the 16-inch reflector on top of the Physics, Math, and Astronomy building (formerly RLM) is on Wednesday nights now from 6:30 to 8:30 p.m.
+PMA is located on the southeast corner of Dean Keeton and Speedway.
 Take the elevator to the 17th floor and follow the signs to the telescope.
-This week will be the final Wednesday night viewing for the fall semester.
+Masks are encouraged while visitors are in the building and in the telescope dome.

 Thank you for calling the University of Texas Skywatchers Report.